AstarNetwork/Astar/frame/dapps-staking/README.md

 ### How do projects/developers (who joins dApps staking) get their stakers' address and the amount staked?
 ```
 era = ContractLastStaked(contract_id)
 ContractEraStake(contract_id, era).stakers
 ```
 This will give the vector of all staker' accounts and how much they have staked.

 ### How many are the maximum numbers of stakers per dapps?(MaxNumberOfStakersPerContract)
-There can be a maximum of 128 stakers per one contract.
+At the time this is written, maximum number of stakers per dapp is 512.
+Note that there is also a minimum staking amount per dapp.
+You can check the source code to be sure.

 ### When developers register their dApp, can they registar WASM contract?
 (If not, can they update it in the future?)
 The developers can register several dApps.
 But they need to use separate accounts and separate contract addresses.
 The rule is

 ```1 developer <=> 1 contract```